-5.3 System Operation
+4.3 System Operation

 The logic in the system operation to meet water demands is described in more detail under Appendix B - System Model Description.
-The main steps to meet system demands are described under this section, these are:
+An overview of the main steps to meet system demands are described in this section:

-- Determine system demands - Activate and choose the order of priority that different supplies will be used to meet demands - Adjust system assumptions related to infrastructure capacity and availability of projects
+- Determine system demands - Select the priority that different supplies will be used to meet demands - Adjust system assumptions related to infrastructure capacity and availability of projects

-The general system operates by providing supplies to the system demands at every daily time step.
-The MarinDSM demand inputs are based on annual demand projections but can vary depending on the scenario run by the model.
-Besides the initial annual projection input for demands based on growth, the model adjusts demands based on potential conservation schedules and Shortage Allocation Levels policy (WSAL).
-The WSAL assumes conservation levels as a function of April first storage levels in the system and is described under Appendix B. This logic tries to capture the fact that the community reduces water usage during years that the region or even the State faces serious water shortages.
-The WSAL is a user input, meaning that can be turned on or off and values for conservation can be adjusted according to storage levels.
+The MarinDSM demand inputs are based on annual demand projections and can vary depending on the scenario run by the model.
+The general system operates by providing supplies to the system demands on a daily time step.
+Demand inputs incorporate projections for growth in the region, adjustments based on potential conservation schedules and Marin Water's Shortage Contingency Levels policy (WSCL) if triggered.
+The WSCL assumes conservation levels as a function of April first storage levels in the system and is described under Appendix B. This logic captures the reduction in community water usage during years that the region or even the State faces serious water shortages.

-Different supplies are available for each one of the Sonoma Contractors plus MMWD (e.g Imported water, groundwater, recycled water, desalination if available).
-Water supplies available to MMWD include local surface storage from seven reservoirs, imported water, and reuse water .
+Different supplies are available for each one of the Sonoma Contractors plus Marin Water (e.g Imported water, groundwater, recycled water, desalination if available).
+Water supplies available to Marin Water include local surface storage from seven reservoirs, imported water, and reuse water.